-Francesca Bellettini was appointed chief executive of Yves Saint Laurent in July 2013.
+Francesca Bellettini was appointed president & chief executive of Yves Saint Laurent in July 2013.
 She joined the famous Parisian house, replacing Paul Deneuve, at a crucial time in its development.
 At the time Pinault, chairman of parent company Kering, was open about his wish that the house reach $1 billion dollars in sales and Bellettini played an integral role in achieving that goal.
-Having crossed the $1 billion in sales threshold in 2015, in the first quarter of 2016, sales at YSL were up 26.5 percent year on year on a constant exchange basis, hitting 269.3 million euros and making it the star performer in parent company Kering’s luxury portfolio.
+Having crossed the $1 billion in sales threshold in 2017, the brand is a star performer in parent company Kering’s luxury portfolio.

 Bellettini joined Yves Saint Laurent from Bottega Veneta.
 Whilst at the Italian leather goods and ready-to-wear brand, also owned by Kering, Bellettini oversaw merchandising, visual display and communications and was instrumental in the brand’s repositioning and popularity in emerging markets.